-Until I read “Fit For Life” and “Diet For a New America”.
+I read Fit for Life and Diet For a New America.
 Those books had a huge impact on me.
 I stopped eating chickens, and then fish soon followed.
 I felt some health improvements, but even bigger changes came when combined with eliminating dairy.
-I wasn’t as convinced that dairy should be removed.
-After all, it is pretty critical for calcium and bone health, right?
-No, not right.
+Like most, I wasn’t convinced that dairy should be removed.
+After all, dairy is critical for calcium and bone health, right?
+(No, not right.)
+But, could I ever stop eating cheese?
+That was the real question of truth.
 But, I experimented.
-That next step of eliminating dairy – along with other animal products – upped the ante for my health.
+That next step of eliminating dairy upped the ante for my health.
 Once I cut out dairy (along with meat), so much improved.
+Those stiff, swollen, sore knees soon felt light, mobile and normal again.
+No more bouts of gout (yes, I had them in my twenties).
 My digestion felt better, not heavy and sluggish.
 My energy lifted and I didn’t have long-lasting mucousy colds.
-And, the pain and stiffness in my joints subsided.
 I knew in my soul that meat and dairy weren’t good for my body.
 And, the more I read, the more facts I had to support my decision.
 I had just married at the time, and my husband Paul jumped on board.
 Okay, he didn’t jump.
 Perhaps I pulled him along at first.
 But, it took only a few weeks for him to also feel better and our course was set.

-I soon learned there was an entire plant-powered food world – and it wasn’t about what I was “giving up”, but about all the new things I was bringing into our diet.
-I found a new love in cooking and baking!
-There were few vegan cookbooks available at the time, so I created my own recipes.
+Then I started cooking and baking with plant-power.
+What freedom!
+Really, as much as people think eating without meat and dairy is restricted, I enjoyed this new world!
+Less worry, more fun.
+Plus, so many more foods and ingredients to play with.
+Not at first of course.
+I started with what I knew, and that’s where it may feel restricted at first.
+We imagine our plates without the meat, dairy and eggs and wonder what’s left.
+I soon learned there was an entire plant-powered food world – and it wasn’t about what I was giving up, but about all the new things I was including into our diet!
+I found a new love in cooking and baking and began creating my own recipes.
 After my father-in-law’s heart attack I put pencil to paper (or, fingers to keyboard), and starting writing my first cookbook.

-Over the years, several resources have really reaffirmed my beliefs in, and commitment to, eating vegan.
-In addition to those mentioned above, books like “The China Study“, “Eating Animals“, and in earlier years “Vegan: The New Ethics of Eating” had a profound impact on me.
-Now, there are plenty more resources available in the way of books, and also very informative sites.
+Resources: Over the years, several resources have really reaffirmed my beliefs in, and commitment to, eating vegan.
+In addition to those mentioned above, The China Study had a profound impact on me, as did Eating Animals.
+Now, there are plenty more resources available in the way of books, and also very informative sites and documentaries.
 People often ask “what books and links do you recommend?”
 In addition to the books mentioned above, at right is a list of terrific resources for learning about how to eat more healthy and compassionately.